CIP-RIU/brapi/inst/notes/BrAPI_notes.md

 # Notes on BrAPI documentation

+All id's in request and response objects should be given as integers!?
+See: germplasm/attributes call.

 ## SCOPE

 Use of Scope: if 'GENOTYPING' is used for calls like 'attributes' should 'PHENOTYPING' be used for calls related to 'traits' and 'variables'?